jayrandez/JavaAliens/README.md

 # JavaAliens
-Access to the Java Runtime in Newspeak via the Aliens FFI and Java Native Interface (JNI)
+Access the Java Runtime in Newspeak through the Aliens FFI and Java Native Interface (JNI)

 **Usage:**
 1. Have Java.